 Is a Lab x German Shepherd mix a good dog?

 Yes, the Sheprador is a good dog.
 It's even-tempered personality makes this crossbreed a great fit to a family.
 This mix breed's temperament corresponds to many dog owners.
-He is loyal, intelligent, playful, cheerful, easy to train and is a great watchdog.
-Not only are their so cute when they are puppies, they grow to become a confident and beautiful dog.
+He is loyal, intelligent, playful, cheerful, easy to train and is a great guard dog.
+Not only are they so cute when they are puppies, they grow to become a confident and beautiful dog.
 As long as you care for your German Shepherd cross Labrador, you stimulate him mentally and physically and you give him affection, attention and love, you'll not only have a good dog by your side, you'll also have a best friend for life!